 The culmination of a major project by Joana Hadjithomas and Khalil Joreige, this exhibition presents a body of work that looks at the history of online spam and scamming through film, sculpture, photography, and installation.

 List Projects: Narrative Color considers the relationship between color and narrative in a small selection of artists’ films and videos made since 1970.
 The works’ contents and structures are diverse, ranging from investigations into capital and ideology in postwar Germany to Hollywood melodrama and contemporary fashion.

-Our 30th anniversary season includes Rosa Barba’s first U.S. museum solo exhibition, as well as a collaboration with the Rose Kennedy Greenway Conservancy to commission a new mural by Lawrence Weiner for downtown Boston’s Dudley Square Park.
+Our 30th anniversary season includes Rosa Barba’s first U.S. museum solo exhibition, as well as a collaboration with the Rose Kennedy Greenway Conservancy to commission a new mural by Lawrence Weiner for downtown Boston’s Dewey Square Park.
 This year’s Max Wasserman Forum focuses on public art and features Swiss artist Thomas Hirschhorn as keynote speaker.